crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 From January 2014 to April 2022, Stroustrup was a technical fellow and managing director in the technology division of Morgan Stanley in New York City and a visiting professor in computer science at Columbia University.

+Since 2021, Bjarne Stroustrup has been a Technical Advisor to Metaspex, a company developing a new C++ programming approach for business applications.

 As of July 2022, Stroustrup is a full professor of computer science at Columbia University.

 ## C++